Skip to main content

 • give you at least 2 months’ notice

-• get a court order after the notice ends if you have not left
+• get a court order to evict you if you do not leave when the notice period ends

 Getting your deposit back